Real Name | Yasmine Amanda Bleeth |

 Fact Sheet

-- Yasmine Bleeth is a(n) Actress
+- Yasmine Bleeth works as a(n) Actress

 - What is Yasmine Bleeth's age?
 Yasmine Bleeth is 56 years old

-- Yasmine Bleeth's relationship status is Married
+- Yasmine Bleeth is currently Married

 FAQ